Financial difficulties

 How to complain

-If you're concerned about financial difficulties, talk to your lender first.
+If you are in financial difficulty, talk to your lender first.
 They need to work with you constructively to help you reach a solution.

 If you can’t reach an agreement, and you’re unhappy with your lender’s response, then you should make a formal complaint to them.
 This will give them the chance to put things right.